Brigate Osoppo: Porzûs massacre

 The Osoppo Brigades were involved in a massacre occurred on 7 February 1945 near the malghe of Porzûs (comune of Faedis, Eastern Friuli).
 The event, connected to the specific situation on the eastern border with the strong ideological motivations of communist Garibaldi partisans and the nationalist rancours between Slavs and Italians, was the most severe bloodshed between partisan formations during the Resistance.

 In Porzûs there was the command of the Gruppo delle Brigate Est della Divisione Osoppo ("Group of the Eastern Brigades of the Osoppo Divisio") led by Alpini commander Francesco De Gregori, known as "Bolla".
 His autonomous formation operated in region dominated by Garibaldi formations of Slovenian 9th Corps.
-The Osoppo partisans, with their continuous protests against the Yugoslav nationalist aims and the collaborationist policy of the Garibaldi, reported also by Bolla at the Udine NLC, provoked the reation of the communist members of the Committee who ordered the GAP members of the zone to attack the Osoppo headquarter.
+The Osoppo partisans, with their continuous protests against the Yugoslav nationalist aims and the collaborationist policy of the Garibaldi, reported also by Bolla at the Udine NLC, provoked the reaction of the communist members of the Committee who ordered the GAP members of the zone to attack the Osoppo headquarter.

 About a hundred gappisti were then sent to the place under the command of Mario Toffanin "Giacca", a highly ideological and extremist partisan who captured "Bolla" and other Osoppo commanders, including the GL member Gastone Valente "Enea".
 Toffanin immediately shot them and subtracted correspondences, weapons and supplies.
-Later, all the other Osoppo partisan, including Guido Pasolini (elder brother of Pier Paolo), were killed excepting two who accepted to join the GAP.
+Later, all the other Osoppo partisan, including Guido Pasolini (elder brother of Pier Paolo), were killed except two who accepted to join the GAP.

 The massacre had judiciary consequences with a long trial which ended with severe penalties.